Allyson M. Poska

 HIST 471B5: Gender and Empire

-Gendered Crossings: Transatlantic Migration in the Spanish Empire (in progress).
+Gendered Crossings: Transatlantic Migration in the Spanish Empire (New Mexico, 2016).

 Ashgate Research Companion to Women and Gender in Early Modern Europe.
 Coedited with